 There are many reasons why some people take longer to enter ketosis than others.

 In most cases, taking longer to enter ketosis is due to unintentionally eating more carbs than recommended for a ketogenic diet.
 Eating too many carbs can stop your body from producing ketones.

-Therefore, you may need to further reduce your carb intake if you’re struggling to enter ketosis.
+Therefore, you may need to further reduce your carb intake if you’re finding it difficult to enter ketosis.

 Another common mistake is not eating enough fat on a ketogenic diet.
-In general, people should aim to consume 65-90% of their daily calories from fat, 10-30% from protein, and less than 5% from carbs (
+In general, people should aim to consume about 55–60 percent of their daily calories from fat, 30–35 percent from protein, and 5–10 percent from carbs (

 Also, eating too much protein on a keto diet may make it harder to enter ketosis, as it may encourage your body to use gluconeogenesis — a process that converts amino acids from protein into sugar.
 Too much sugar can stop your body from producing ketones (